ELPatitoLoco/ScriptedEvents-Wiki-Clone/GIVE.md

 The item type to give.
 Valid ItemTypes can be found in the Exiled resources channel.

 ### Amount
-The maximum amount of players to grant the item to.
+The amount of items to give per player.
 Selected randomly.
 Math and [variables](https://github.com/Thundermaker300/ScriptedEvents/wiki/Variables) can be used here.